by Texas Homesteader ~

 Water Drainage Tip For A Large Planter

-This made a huge difference in the overall weight of the filled troughs as well as the purchased soil requirement.
+These steps have made a huge difference in the overall weight of the filled troughs as well as significantly reducing the purchased soil requirement.

 Buying soil in bulk is significantly cheaper, PLUS there are no disposable plastic bags to deal with.